South African Astronomical Observatory, Cape Town, South Africa, September 28, 2017

 Introduction to Evolutionary Computation, March-June 2016

-Introduction to machine learning, feature construction, and evolutionary computation.
+Three talks on an introduction to machine learning, feature construction, and evolutionary computation:

 Science Cafe Cape Town, October 2015